nickogibson/nickogibson.github.io/_posts/2025-09-16-remembering-this-blog.md

 Text to 3D generation is getting pretty good, I'm using Meshy, but the main thing I need, clothing for my characters, is still very tough to do.

 # For those who love the sun
-I like making sun related swag, check this out
+I like making sun related swag, check this out , from my <a href="https://www.redbubble.com/people/NickoGibson/shop">RedBubble Shop</a>

 {% include image-grid.html images =
   "kokopelli173909758-throw-pillow.jpg,